TomHarrop/asw-gbs-genome-paper/md/results.md

 ![
 **Figure 3**.
 Models used to simulate site frequency spectra (SFS) for comparison against the observed SFS.
+**A**
-Models *i* and *ii* represent introduction via a single route with moderate or large reductions in population size compared to the source population.
+Models *i* and *ii* represent introduction via a single route.
+In model *i* the population contracts on introduction and then begins expanding before dispersal.
+In model *ii*, dispersal occurs while the effective population size remains small.
-Models *iii* and *iv* represent incursion via two routes, with moderate or large reductions in population size compared to the source population.
+Models *iii* and *iv* represent multiple routes of entry, with or without reduction in population size compared to the current populations in New Zealand.
 Model *v* represents introduction to different sites from source populations that were isolated prior to introduction.
 All models were tested with and without migration between Northern and Southern populations.
-](fig/models_fig_170.pdf)
+**B** Likelihood estimations from ten runs of each model.
+We used 1 million simulations and 60 optimisation cycles per run [@excoffierRobustDemographicInference2013].
+Runs that ended with a non-finite delta likehood after 1M simulations are shown with an asterisk.
+The models that include a bottleneck after separation of the two populations had the lowest delta likelihoods, and model *iii* (with migration) had the lowest mean delta likelihood across runs.
+](fig/figure_3.pdf)